What is Dynamic DNS (DDNS), and how do I set it up at IU?

 your computer's IP address will be properly associated with

-At IU, DDNS works for Windows 8.x, 7, Vista, and the server versions of each (2008, 2003, 2003).
-It will not work for the Home editions of Windows 8.x, 7, Vista, or non-Windows operating systems, such as Mac OS X, Linux, or BSD.
+At IU, DDNS works for Windows 10, 8.x, and 7, and their released server versions.
+It will not work for the Home editions of Windows 10, 8.x, 7, or non-Windows operating systems, such as Mac OS X, Linux, or BSD.
 If your operating system is not supported, or if you cannot join the ADS domain, you can use a third-party DDNS service, such as Dynamic Network Services, Inc. or PlanetDNS.
 For a comprehensive list of DDNS providers, see DNS Lookup's Dynamic DNS Providers List.
 UITS does not recommend or endorse any third-party DDNS service.

 Although DDNS is an official addition to the DNS standard, not all ISPs refresh their own DNS servers' data often enough to reflect daily changes, so some users may still run into trouble accessing your DDNS-configured FQDN.
 This is not the fault of your DDNS service provider, but a problem caused by the ISP not updating its DNS tables quickly enough.

-To set up your Windows computer to use Indiana University's DDNS service, follow these steps while logged in as an administrator:
+To set up your Windows computer to use Indiana University's DDNS service:

 - Select , and click .